SingularityLabs-ai/beyond-bard-mini/README.md

 ## ⚠️ Tips:

-If you cannot choose the OpenAI API model, please delete the plugin and reinstall it.

 Or You can try downloading the experience package ([https://github.com/ishandutta2007/beyond-bard/tree/main/packages](https://github.com/ishandutta2007/beyond-bard/tree/main/packages)) and adding it manually ([https://github.com/ishandutta2007/beyond-bard#chrome](https://github.com/ishandutta2007/beyond-bard#chrome)).

 ## Supported Websites